wilomaku/CC_QC_CNN/README.md

-# A framework for quality control of corpus callosum segmentation in large-scale studies
+# Automatic CNN-based model for quality control of corpus callosum segmentation in large-scale studies

 ## Reproducible paper